ator-dev/ator-dev/README.md

 hey

-I'm a student who loves software, interacting, and open source communities.
+I'm a student who loves software, interactions, and open source communities.
 Projects are vital to me, and I always care about the code I write.
 Mark My Search is my first fully developed software and the project I am most proud of.

-My coding style may become oddly compact and padded with increasingly nested functional scopes, possibly due to fascination with logical flow.
+My coding style may become oddly compact and padded with increasingly nested functional scopes, possibly indicating fascination with logical flow.
 This is limited to personal experimentation; I adapt to the projects I adopt, and take feedback from differing experience.

 I called myself ATOR after the first project I obsessed over, and see no reason to change.
 I still love the ideas that were part of the game, and perhaps someday will use them again…